COVID Safe Venue Guide

 If you haven’t already, please down load the COVID-SAFE app to assist with contact tracing.

-Please sanitise your hands on entry.
-Hand sanitiser stations are at all entry points and sanitiser is also available at the Box Office.
+- Please sanitise your hands on entry.
+Hand sanitiser stations are at all entry points, in foyers, Box Office and outside lifts

-Floor markers and signage will be in place in areas where queuing needs to take place to help with social distancing.
+- Physical distancing markers will be in place in areas where queuing needs to take place, such as Food and Beverage outlets and Box Office, to help with social distancing

-While we still do accept cash payments, contactless payment is preffered.
+While we still do accept cash payments, contactless payment is preferred.

 Have your ticket ready for scanning.
 There is no need to present your tickets at the Box Office.
 Please go straight to the door letter shown on your ticket.
 Self service scanners will be at each door.